jonkavana/PODA-Project-2020/README.md

 - Explain the use of seeds in generating pseudorandom numbers.
 <br>
 <br>
 As part of this project, will require a number of pieces of equipment,  as well as access to software in order to undertake it approproately.
 These are, as follows, whilst not being limited to them:

  - Laptop
- - Annaconda Python Package
+ - Anaconda Python Package
  - Numpy Package Imported
  - MatPlotLib Package

 <br>
 Project Management  Overview of project:

 <br>
 - Assess how to set up a repository that will allow for Jupyter Notebook to be tracked.
 - Provide work breakdown Structure of the "Area of Discussion Section"